 Here you can create custom IDs for each node in a tour in Pano2VR Pro.
 For example, the custom ID can describe a room in a tour of a house:

-To use, select Custom Node ID in the HTML Normal Template.
+To use, select Direct node access in the HTML Normal Template.

 Tags are used to organize images within a tour and to help trigger skin elements.